Gabinou/DARR/README.md

 Add ```darr.h``` to your source code.

 ## Features
-- Single file library.
+- Single file.
-- Very simple: a darr is an array.
+- Simple: a darr is an array.
 - Short: < 100 lines

 ## Motivation